vmware/terraform-provider-vcfa/website/docs/r/content_library.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_content_library"
 sidebar_current: "docs-vcfa-resource-content-library"
 description: |-
   Provides a resource to manage Content Libraries in VMware Cloud Foundation Automation.
-It can be used to upload Content Library Items such as ISO files, OVAs and OVFs.
+It can be used to host Content Library Items such as ISO files, OVAs and OVFs.
 ---

 # vcfa\_content\_library

 Provides a resource to manage Content Libraries in VMware Cloud Foundation Automation.
-It can be used to upload [Content Library Items][vcfa_content_library_item] such as ISO files, OVAs and OVFs.
+It can be used to host [Content Library Items][vcfa_content_library_item] such as ISO files, OVAs and OVFs.

 -> This resource can be used by both **System Administrators** and **Tenant users**